gdsfactory/modesolverpy/README.md

 # modesolverpy

 Photonic mode solver with a nice interface and output.

 * semi-vectorial and fully vectorial options,
 * simple structure drawing,
-* automated data saving and plotting via Gnuplot,
+* automated data saving and plotting via Matplotlib
 * some limited (at this stage) data processing (finding MFD of fundamental mode), and
 * easily extensible library

 The documentation for this project can be found [here](http://modesolverpy.rtfd.io).

 ## Examples

 * [Ex1: Semi-vectorial mode solving of a ridge waveguide](#example-1-semi-vectorial-mode-solving-of-a-ridge-waveguide)
 * [Ex2: Fully vectorial mode solving of an anisotropic material waveguide](#example-2-fully-vectorial-mode-solving-of-anisotropic-material)
 * [Ex3: Grating-coupler period](#example-3-grating-coupler-period)